 The PS5’s design is quite different.
-Revealed at the PS5 games showcase on June 11, the PS5 looks like a rounded black rectangle, surrounded by two white fins that almost converge in a downward triangular pattern.
+Sony's next-gen console looks like a rounded black rectangle, surrounded by two white fins that almost converge in a downward triangular pattern.

 Notably, the PS5 will also be available in two different configurations: a standard version with a disc drive, and a Digital Edition without one.
 Naturally, you'll be able to play physical titles on the former, but not on the latter.
 The price between the two models will probably vary as a result, but so far, we haven't had any confirmation of the PS5's price.